Homogenization and cross-calibration

 Homogenization and cross-calibration are done at different steps of the processing.

-Correction Applied or not in the DUACS processing
+Corrections Applied or not in the DUACS processing

 Environnemental corrections Ionosphere yes